Coastal Wetland and Seagrass Accounting

 Reference conditions

-- Historical baselines -- using pre-disturbance condition documented through historical records, early remote sensing imagery, or sediment core analysis to establish what the ecosystem looked like before significant human modification
+| Historical baselines | Pre-disturbance condition documented through historical records, early imagery, or sediment core analysis. |

-- Minimally disturbed reference sites -- identifying protected or relatively undisturbed examples of the same ecosystem type within the national territory or ecoregion as contemporary benchmarks
+| Minimally disturbed reference sites | Protected or relatively undisturbed examples of the same ecosystem type in the national territory or ecoregion. |

 Condition account structure